Communication with authorities and other organisations

 b.
 Port Health Services

-*Port Health offices with which DSA correspond with on a more regular basis due to ports of entry where dairy products are more frequently handled.
-Other ports of entry are communicated with on an ad hoc basis.
+Priority is given to ports of entry where dairy products are more frequently handled.
+Other ports of entry are to be communicated with on an ad hoc basis.

 a.
 Directorate: Inspection services